bigno78/drag/README.md

 struct path {
-    vertex_t from, to;           // the vertex identifiers of endpoints of the corresponding edge std::vector< vec2 > points;  // control points of the poly-line representing the edge bool bidirectional = false;  // is the edge bidirectional?
+    vertex_t from, to;           // the vertex identifiers of endpoints of the corresponding edge std::vector< vec2 > points;  // control points of the poly-line representing the edge bool bidirectional;          // is the edge bidirectional?
 };
 ```